ouktlab/espnet_asr_extrakit/README.md

 The following figure shows alignment results of CTC- and attention-based segmentation: the top text is given by CTC, and the bottom text is given by attention.
-The attention-based segmnentation seems good.
+The attention-based segmentation seems good.

 <img src="img/alignment.png" width="800">